bartificer/programming-by-stealth/docs/pbs32.md

 Note that the value of individual options can be accessed and set by using `.val()` on a specific option rather than on the select as a whole.

-You don’t have to control selection using `.val()` on the `select`, you can also use `.prop()` with a first argument of `'selected'` on `option` elements to get or set their selected status.
+You don’t have to control selection using `.val()` on the `select`.
+You can also use `.prop()` with a first argument of `'selected'` on `option` elements to get or set their selected status.
 For example, we can determine whether or not cheese is a selected filling with:

 ```javascript
 $('option[value="cheese"]', $('#taco_fillings_sel')).prop('selected')
 ```

-Note the use of the attribute selector we learned about in [instalment 28](https://bartificer.net/pbs28), and the use of the second argument to the `$()` function to limit the search to options within a specific select.
+Note the use of the attribute selector we learned about in [instalment 28](https://pbs.bartificer.net/pbs28), and the use of the second argument to the `$()` function to limit the search to options within a specific select.

 We can also use this technique to set the selected state of any given option by passing a second argument to `.prop()`.
 For example, we can set taco day to Monday and select chilli peppers as a filling with: